tulpy/AzureFoundations/test/docs/02-azureFoundations-design.md

 **Production, Dev, Test**
 Communities has identified 3 common archetypes they will migrate/deploy to Azure and have developed the requisite policies to ensure appropriate guard-rails are in place for each landing zone that is created as these management groups.

-Azure policy will require tags for each subscription that will be created, to identify ownership, billing and show/chargeback.
+Azure policy will require tags for each subscription that will be created, to identify ownership, billing and show/charge back.

 * Production -
 * Dev -